setrar/microelectronics/fpga/README.md

 For more specific details or updates on ongoing projects, it is advisable to refer to the respective institutions' publications or announcements.

+While I can't provide real-time updates, here are some professors from the University of Toronto and EURECOM known for their work in areas likely to involve FPGA research and collaboration:

+### University of Toronto
+1. **Prof. Edward Yang**
+   - Focus: Computer architecture, including FPGA design and applications.

+2. **Prof. J. Zico Kolter**
+   - Focus: Machine learning and optimization, often applying FPGAs for efficient computation.

+3. **Prof. Ali Farhadi**
+   - Focus: Computer vision and machine learning, with potential FPGA applications.

+### EURECOM
+1. **Prof. Hervé Sizun**
+   - Focus: Wireless communications and signal processing, often utilizing FPGAs.

+2. **Prof. Philippe Godlewski**
+   - Focus: Networking and communication systems, including hardware implementations.

+### Collaboration
+These professors might collaborate on projects involving FPGA technologies in telecommunications, embedded systems, and signal processing.
+For the most accurate and current information, checking their individual web pages or recent publications is recommended.

 - [ ] [[Pico ICE]](pico-ice) by :shark: [Pico ICE Tiny Vision](https://pico-ice.tinyvision.ai)